-Figure 3 shows rapidity losses from AGS [1, 7, 8], SPS [2, 6], and RHIC [3].
-The new $\sqrt{s{NN}} = 62.4$ GeV data from BRAHMS is seen to establish that the apparent saturation of the rapidity losses sets in already around SPS energies.
+Figure 3 shows rapidity losses from AGS [2, 8, 9], SPS [3, 7], and RHIC [4].
+The new $\sqrt{s{NN}} = 62.4$ GeV data from BRAHMS is seen to establish that the apparent saturation of the rapidity losses sets in already around the top SPS energy.

-31 3.
+32 3.
 Limiting Fragmentation

-Since there seems to be a linear scaling from the SPS top energy to the RHIC top energy we have studied if there exists some scaling of the yields.
+Since there seems to be a linear scaling of the average rapidity loss from the SPS top energy to the RHIC top energy we have studied if there exists some scaling of the yields.
 The left panel of figure 4 shows the yields from SPS and RHIC plotted versus $y' = y - y{beam}$ and it is easily seen that there is no obvious scaling.

 The idea is now to consider the yields in a 'limiting fragmentation' picture.
 We will do this by considering only one side of the collision which we denote the 'projectile' side of the collision inspired by fixed target experiments.
 The challenge is now to remove the 'target' side of the distributions.
-We use two different estimates to set limits for the 'target' contribution: (1) a simple exponential form $\exp(-y')$ [11] and (2) a gluon junction motivated form $\exp(-y'/2)$ [12].
-The resulting 'target' distributions are shown as the grey bands in the left panel of figure together with the measured dN/dy' distributions from SPS and RHIC.
-4.
+We use two different estimates to set limits for the 'target' contribution: (1) a simple exponential form $\exp(-y')$ [12] and (2) a gluon junction motivated form $\exp(-y'/2)$ [13].
+The resulting 'target' distributions are shown as the grey bands in the left panel of figure 4 together with the measured dN/dy' distributions from SPS and RHIC.